cyberus-technology/hedron/doc/kernel-interface.md

 For memory delegations, the CRD controls the type of the _destination_ page table.
 The source of delegations is always the source PD's host page table.

+Delegation operations allocate memory in the kernel and may fail with `OOM` when the kernel runs out of memory.
+In this case, the delegation may be partially completed.
+Userspace can retry the operation when more memory is available to the kernel.

+Delegation operations can also fail with `BAD_PAR` when source or destination ranges do not refer to valid userspace addresses.

 ### In